|Guide||♦||34 Triplogs||Active Topic|

-The Cottonwood Spring Loop is a moderate 9.4 miles consisting of 2 miles of out and back hiking plus 7.4 miles of true loop.
-From the Spur Cross trailhead we hike the dirt roads (Spur Cross trail) 1.25 miles to the signed Forest Service boundary.
-Then continue straight for another mile crossing Cave creek several times to the signed Skull Mesa trailhead.
-Continue 500 feet then turn right onto the signed Cottonwood trail 247 and hike 3.1 miles (0.5 miles past the intersection of Cottonwood and Skull Mesa trails) to Cottonwood Spring.
-There we turn right onto the unsigned unofficial trail 247A and hike it 2.9 miles to the Spur Cross trail which we hike a mile back to the parking lot.
+The Cottonwood Spring Loop is a moderate 9.4 miles consisting of 2 miles of out and back hiking plus 7.4 miles of an actual loop.
+We hiked the dirt roads (Spur Cross trail) 1.25 miles to the signed Forest Service boundary from the Spur Cross trailhead.
+Then continue straight for another mile, crossing Cave creek several times to the signed Skull Mesa trailhead.
+Continue 500 feet, then turn right onto the signed Cottonwood trail 247 and hike 3.1 miles (0.5 miles past the intersection of Cottonwood and Skull Mesa trails) to Cottonwood Spring.
+There we turn right onto the unsigned unofficial trail 247A and hike it 2.9 miles to the Spur Cross trail, which we hike a mile back to the parking lot.
 I include some pictures at Cottonwood Spring that should help in identifying trail 247A.
 I found 247A by accident when I made a mistake on a previous hike of the Skull Mesa -Cottonwood Creek Loop.
-But here is how you might use this route to create options for doing that loop.
+But here is how you might use this route to create options for making that loop.

 Using 247A in the Skull Mesa - Cottonwood Creek Loop

-In his two trip reports, Al_HikesAZ mentions the tricky navigation on the Skull Mesa trail between the Cottonwood and Quien Sabe trails and I will confirm that and urge use of a GPS with the track file loaded for this piece of about 2 miles in length.
+In his two trip reports, Al_HikesAZ mentions the tricky navigation on the Skull Mesa trail between the Cottonwood and Quien Sabe trails, and I will confirm that and urge the use of a GPS with the track file loaded for this piece of about 2 miles in length.